cose-wg/cose-spec/draft-schaad-cose.md

 # Examples

 The examples can be found at https://github.com/cose-wg/Examples.
-I am currently still in the process of getting the examples up there along with some control information for people to be albe to check and reproduce the examples.
+I am currently still in the process of getting the examples up there along with some control information for people to be able to check and reproduce the examples.

 ## Direct MAC {#Mac-01}